AutoxingTech/axbot_rest_book/docs/reference/overlays.md

 ## Free Space

 Free spaces are used to clear out an area in the map, and allow the robot to move into those areas.
+It's used to remove redundant obstacles after creating the map.

 ```json
 {